Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ANo, I was about 8.

-Speaker AAnd we were doing a lot of world music and some shanties came up as well.
+Speaker AAnd I started doing things with Ren Music, which is based out of Oakhampton, and we were doing a lot of world music and some shanties came up as well.

 Speaker AAnd I was trying to almost get a qualification through doing things.